-A large number of integral proteins in eukaryotes do not traverse the membrane but are anchored in one or other leaflet of the bilayer through covalent attachment to a hydrocarbon chain.
-Several proteins, including the prion protein (the causative agent of mad cow disease), are stably anchored at the cell surface through covalent linkage of their C-terminal amino acid to the headgroup of a phosphatidylinositol lipid via an ethanolamine-phosphate-trimannose-glucosamine bridge, so-called glycosyl phosphatidylinositol (GPI)-anchored proteins (Fig. 2a).
+A growing number of integral proteins in eukaryotes do not traverse the membrane but are anchored in one or other leaflet of the bilayer through covalent attachment to a hydrocarbon chain.
+Several proteins, including alkaline phosphatase, are stably anchored at the cell surface through covalent linkage of their C-terminal amino acid to the headgroup of a phosphatidylinositol lipid via an ethanolamine-phosphate-trimannose-glucosamine bridge, so-called glycosyl phosphatidylinositol (GPI)-anchored proteins (Fig. 2a).
 This complex structure is built up by sequential addition of the individual sugar residues and ethanolamine phosphate to phosphatidylinositol.
-A C-terminal hydrophobic signal peptide is removed from the protein in the lumen of the RER and the preformed GPI anchor added to the newly exposed C-terminal amino acid (see Topic H4 for details).
+A C-terminal hydrophobic signal peptide is removed from the protein in the lumen of the RER and the preformed GPI anchor added to the newly exposed C-terminal amino acid.